Clone Plant Overview

 Incompatibility With the Stipple Hatch Pattern

-Our Stipple hatch pattern for groundcovers is incompatible with the Match Plant tool because each stipple hatch is actually a series of several hatches at different scales.
-If you plan to use Match Plant on a hatch, use a pattern other than Stipple.
+Our Stipple hatch pattern for groundcovers is incompatible with the Clone Plant tool because each stipple hatch is actually a series of several hatches at different scales.
+If you plan to use Clone Plant on a hatch, use a pattern other than Stipple.

 Slope Areas work with our Slope Callout tool to apply a specific grade percentage or ratio to a closed polyline area in your drawing.
 Objects represented by any smart hatches within those closed polylines (Slope Areas) will have their quantity, volume, or area recalculated based on that slope percentage or ratio.

-Match Plant recognizes Slope Areas.
-If you select a Slope Area callout or boundary as a source object with Match Plant active, the duplicate area you place will also become a Slope Area.
+Clone Plant recognizes Slope Areas.
+If you select a Slope Area callout or boundary as a source object with Clone Plant active, the duplicate area you place will also become a Slope Area.

 - Getting Started with the Planting Tools: Starting from square one, we'll provide the necessary information for familiarizing yourself with the software and starting your training right.
 (1 hr 3 min)